jackyhuynh/MyDevKB/documents/ux-design-document/human-computer-interaction-(hci).md

 - Loose structure that we want to follow
 - Every-interface has diffrent guildlines
 - Understands how human brain work
+- UX Framework
+- Consistency (Footer, Header, Do not call something diffrent in different pages)

 Reference:
 Mr. Jay John (Purdue University Assitant Professor)(1)